inasafe/inasafe/docs/source/developer-docs/preparing_a_release.rst

 Tagging the release provides a 'known good' state for the software which represents a point in time where all of the above items in this list have been checked.
 The tag should be named after the major, minor and point release for example :samp:`version-0_1_0`.
-If the release is a releas candidate or and alpha release the letters :samp:`rc` or :samp:`a` resepectively should be appended respectively, along with the related number.
+If the release is a release candidate or and alpha release the letters :samp:`rc` or :samp:`a` respectively should be appended respectively, along with the related number.
 For example version 0.1.0 alpha 1 would be tagged as :samp:`version-0_1_0a1`.
 To tag the release simply do it in git as illustrated below.::